iter8-tools/docs/docs/tutorials/load-test-grpc/ghaction.md

 For each execution of the Iter8 action, the output of the action includes the following for reference:

 - Version of iter8 (output of `iter8 version`)
-- The experiment run, in yaml
+- The experiment run in yaml
 - An experiment report (the output of `iter8 report`)
 - Assessmet of success (output of `iter8 assert -c completed -c nofailures -c slos`)